ventus-ag/documentation/content/products/compute/virtual-machines.md

   - *Key pair* - this field is necessary only for Linux VMs; select here the SSH Key that was previously created on the *SSH Keys page* or create a new one, which you will use to connect to the Linux VM;
     if you have only one created SSH Key, it will be pre-selected by default;
   - *Networks* - choose one or more networks;
-    by default, public network is pre-selected;
+    by default, "public" network is pre-selected;
-  - *Firewalls*- choose what collection of network access rules will control the traffic to this VM; by default, "default" Firewall is pre-selected;
+  - *Firewalls*- choose what collection of network access rules will control the traffic to this VM;
+    by default, "default" Firewall is pre-selected;
     default Firewall allows access to the Internet from the VMs, but denies almost all access on the VMs from outside, except for objects belonging to the same default Firewall.
       >**NOTE:** To connect to the selected **Linux Virtual Machine** remotely via SSH, you need to add an additional Firewall with a rule, that will allow incoming traffic to TCP port 22 (like shown below) - to find additional information about this, please see the article **[Access Linux VM](https://docs.ventuscloud.eu/products/compute/connect-linux-vm/)**;